Julius Caesar's invasions of Britain: March inland

 Cassivellaunus sent word to his allies in Kent, Cingetorix, Carvilius, Taximagulus and Segovax, described as the "four kings of Cantium", to stage a diversionary attack on the Roman beach-head to draw Caesar off, but this attack failed, and Cassivellaunus sent ambassadors to negotiate a surrender.
 Caesar was eager to return to Gaul for the winter due to growing unrest there, and an agreement was mediated by Commius.
-Cassivellaunus gave hostages, agreed an annual tribute, and undertook not to make war against Mandubracius or the Trinovantes.
+Cassivellaunus gave hostages, agreed to an annual tribute, and undertook not to make war against Mandubracius or the Trinovantes.
 Caesar wrote to Cicero on 26 September, confirming the result of the campaign, with hostages but no booty taken, and that his army was about to return to Gaul.
 He then left, leaving not a single Roman soldier in Britain to enforce his settlement.
 Whether the tribute was ever paid is unknown.

 Caesar extracted payment of grain, slaves, and an annual tribute to Rome.
 However, Britain was not particularly rich at the time; Marcus Cicero summed up Roman sentiment by saying, "It's also been established that there isn't a scrap of silver in the island and no hope of booty except for slaves – and I don't suppose you're expecting them to know much about literature or music!"
 Regardless, this second trip to Britain was a true invasion, and Caesar achieved his goals.
-He had beaten the Britons and extracted tribute; they were now effectively Roman subjects.
+One interpretation is that he had beaten the Britons and extracted tribute; they were now effectively Roman subjects.
 Caesar was lenient towards the tribes as he needed to leave before the stormy season set in, which would make crossing the channel impossible.

+However, another interpretation of the details is that Caesar had made a weakly enforced treaty with the Catuvellauni, suggesting that a decisive victory did not occur upon the Britons.
+Caesar achieving popularity with the Roman peoples, and Cassivellaunus' achievement of the maintained autonomy of the Britons.
+This is evidenced via the next identifiable king of the Trinovantes, known from numismatic evidence, was Addedomarus, who took power c.
+20–15 BC, and moved the tribe's capital to Camulodunum.
+For a brief period c.
+10 BC Tasciovanus of the Catuvellauni issued coins from Camulodunum, suggesting that he conquered the Trinobantes in direct violation of the treaty.